jayasme/SpotlightLyrics/README.md

 lyricsView.scroll(to: 20, animated: true)
 ```

-I uploaded a demo for the repository, check it at https://github.com/jayasme/SpotlightLyrics_Demo
+I have uploaded a DEMO for the repository, check it at https://github.com/jayasme/SpotlightLyrics_Demo

 ## Contributing

-I am welcoming anyone who wants to contribute with the repository, if you have any good idea or problem with the repository, please establish an PR or issue.
+I am welcoming anyone who wants to contribute with the repository, if you have any good idea or problem with the repository, please establish PR or issues.

 ## License